efimovalex/wiggle/readme.md

 MIT License.
 Do whatever you want, just don’t forget to wiggle responsibly.

-Made with ❤️ and a whole lot of unnecessary movement.
+Made with love and a whole lot of unnecessary movement.

-## 🐛 Issues
+## Issues

 To enable alerts on macOS (they are there but just not allowed), open Script Editor and run the following command:
 ```